SCMDiscoveryDay/2.mySelfieFirstPage/README.md

 # 2.mySelfieFirstPage
 The HTML to copy and past into the body tag within index.html.
-Ensure you have atom editor open.
+Ensure you have atom editor open and index.html present.